-Is your home retirement ready?Lifestyle
+Is your home retirement ready?This content is categorized as:

 Previous generations of retirees were likely to downsize, head to warmer locales and spend their retirement kicking back.
 Today, more retirees are opting to stay in their current home, with 53 percent of retirees choosing to stay put.
 If you plan to spend your post-working years in your existing house, it may require updating the living space to ensure it is more retirement ready and can meet your needs if your physical abilities change.

 Use this quick checklist to ensure your home will be an easy place to age.
 You won't need to dive into all of these updates right away, but it's smart to know what you'll want to change so that you can make a priority list and budget.

 To be able to move around your home comfortably and make your home more wheelchair friendly, you may need to widen doorways: 32 inches with a straight-in approach is recommended; 36 inches if any turns are involved.
 Any steps leading into the house should have riser heights between 6 and 7.5 inches.
 Ideally at least one entryway should not have steps.